magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 We assume you have successfully created a device profile for LwM2M devices in the previous steps.
 Now let&#39;s create a new device, assign it the previously created LwM2M profile, and configure its credentials.

-ThingsBoard supports four types of credentials:
+IoT Hub supports four types of credentials:
 - **Pre-Shared Key (PSK)**
 - **Raw Public Key (RPK)**
 - **X.509 Certificate**